onatuzunyayla/text-secure-protocol/README.md

 where stuIDB is the ID of the sender, i is the ID of your ephemeral key, which is used to generate session keys, msg contains both the encrypted message and its MAC, and QBj.x and QBj.y are x and y coordinates of the ephemeral public key of the server, respectively.

-3.2.1 Session Key and msg Generation
+## 3.2.1 Session Key and msg Generation

 As mentioned above, the message that you received includes the ciphertext as well as its MAC, which is concatenated to the end of the ciphertext.
-In order to create a message in this way, the pseudo-client will compute two session keys KENC and KMAC using your and its ephemeral keys AB AB which are QAi and QBj , respectively.
-Before the computation, the pseudo-client requests your ephemeral key from the server and the server sends your ephemeral key QAi with your key ID i.
+In order to create a message in this way, the pseudo-client will compute two session keys K_ENC and K_MAC using your and its ephemeral keys which are QAi and QBj , respectively.
+Before the computation, the pseudo-client requests your ephemeral key from the server and the server sends your ephemeral key QAi with your key IDi.
 Then, it computes the session keys as follows:

 • T = sBj QAi , where sBj is the jth secret ephemeral key of the pseudo-client.